infracloudio/ab-testing-linkerd-flagger/BUILD.md

   ```

 ## Deploy Application on the kubernetes cluster
-Deploy backend-a, backend-b and Forwarder
+Deploy book-svc, book-svc-v1 and Forwarder
   ```
   $ make deploy-all
   ```